 Pride Admit Weekend for freshman admits was first started in 2014 by UCLA Project 1, a student group that centers around community outreach and mentorship of local LGBTQ+ identified high school students, particularly under-served communities in East Los Angeles.
 From UCLA Project 1's spirit of service and social justice, Pride Admit Weekend was pioneered to become the first LGBTQ focused freshman yield programs in the nation.
 Pride Admit Weekend aspires to not only increase LGBTQ visibility in a large, public institution, but also showcase the diverse and multifaceted LGBTQ experiences, building a strong and sustainable legacy of LGBTQ leadership.

-In 2019, we will hold our first transfer Pride Admit Weekend.
+In 2019, we hosted our first transfer Pride Admit Weekend.

 - To foster a diverse and united LGBTQ+ community at UCLA